okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/events/index.md

 ###### Reliable Ingestion

-The most reliable method to ingest all events from Okta is to use a [pagination](/docs/reference/core-okta-api/#pagination) cursor via the `after` parameter.
-This will ensure that events are not skipped or duplicated due to the lack of timestamp precision.
+The most reliable method to ingest all events from Okta is to use a [pagination](/docs/reference/core-okta-api/#pagination) cursor through the `after` parameter.
+This method ensures that events are not skipped or duplicated due to the lack of timestamp precision.

 The general sequence of steps to leverage the `after` parameter: